Oligodendroglioma

 Grade 3 oligodendrogliomas are usually treated with surgery soon after diagnosis.
 This is usually followed by a combination of radiotherapy and chemotherapy because oligodendrogliomas are often ‘diffuse’, which means they’re more difficult to remove completely.

-Chemotherapy is particularly successful when it’s given to people whose tumours have a particular gene change called the 1p/19q chromosomal deletion.
-Detecting this genetic alteration with biomarker testing is now essential when evaluating what treatment is used for people who are diagnosed with an oligodendroglioma.
+Detecting these genetic alterations with biomarker testing is now essential for diagnosis and when evaluating which treatments will be used for people who are diagnosed with an oligodendroglioma.

 What is the 1p/19q test?

-The test can also be useful in diagnosing oligodendrogliomas and, therefore, in making decisions about the most appropriate treatment for you.
+The test is useful in diagnosing oligodendrogliomas and, therefore, in making decisions about the most appropriate treatment for you.

 How does the test work and what does it show?